AEM-NX/aem-namics/aem-namics-examples/granite-ui-validators/readme.md

 #Granite UI Validators

-After deploying the clientlib, use the validator like following example in your dialogs.
+After deploying the clientlib, use the validator like following example in your dialogs:

 ```html
 <with jcr:primaryType="nt:unstructured"